 The Sacroiliac Joint (SIJ), the lumbar discs, and the quadratus lumborum muscle, are the primary culprits of lower back pain.
-In this series of blogs, I will first go over how each of these conditions feel, and where they often present in your lower back.
+In this series of blogs, I will first go over how each of these conditions feels, and where they often present in your lower back.
 The next three blogs will pertain to how to treat each of these conditions on your own.
 Keep in mind that medical testing is the ultimate way to diagnose your condition.
 Postural analysis, MRI’s, and X-rays will often tell the story.

 Sacroiliac Joint Pain